First 100 days: Where President Trump stands on key issues

 Rejecting Republican orthodoxy, Mr Trump has called for six weeks of paid maternity leave, which would amount to what the mother would receive in unemployment benefit.
 But this would not apply to fathers.
 There are no details though on how this policy would be paid for.

 He has blamed some shootings on lax gun laws, saying armed people could have intervened and saved lives.
-He frequently accused rival Hillary Clinton of wanting to eliminate gun rights during the campaign and promises his supporters that the Second Amendment would be safe.
+He frequently accused his former rival Hillary Clinton of wanting to eliminate gun rights during the campaign and promises his supporters that the Second Amendment would be safe.
 On the other hand, he has expressed support for preventing individuals on the federal no-fly list from purchasing firearms.